Maximum basket quantity reached

 Lab-grown diamonds vs. Moissanite

-Moissanite is a completely different gem, that tends to be less expensive than a diamond.
+• Moissanite is a completely different gem, that tends to be less expensive than a diamond.
 It started out as a naturally occurring mineral, but natural supply wasn’t enough to make even the smallest pieces of jewelry.
-Scientists then found a way to replicate it in a lab to make it commercially available.
-While it might look like diamond it’s a much lower grade on color and hardness.

 Lab-grown diamonds vs. Cubic zirconia

-Cubic zirconia was created to be a less expensive alternative to diamonds.
+• Cubic zirconia was created to be a less expensive alternative to diamonds.
 It’s chemically completely different, not as hard and lacks the same sparkle.
-It’s also not considered a gemstone because it can’t be found in nature.
-It’s made from powdered zirconium and zirconium dioxide, melted together and formed into a stone.

-How are lab grown diamonds graded?
+How are lab-grown diamonds graded?

 Lab-grown diamonds can be graded in the same way as natural diamonds, by assessing the four C’s of diamond quality: Cut, Color, Carat, Clarity.
 The GIA and IGI both offer dedicated reports using the same grading process as natural diamonds, whilst also specifying their origin as lab-grown.
 At Lightbox we do not individually certify each stone as we believe it's unnecessary.
 We see one of the major benefits of lab-grown diamonds to be the ability to consistently create high quality stones, therefore we guarantee all our stones reach our quality standards without the added cost of a third party certification.
 You are of course welcome to have your Lightbox stone graded post-purchase for your own peace of mind.